restfb/restfb.github.io/_includes/documentation/publishing-photo.md

 // Publishing an image to a photo album is easy!
 // Just specify the image you'd like to upload and RestFB will handle it from there.

-FacebookType publishPhotoResponse = facebookClient.publish("me/photos", FacebookType.class,
+GraphResponse publishPhotoResponse = facebookClient.publish("me/photos", GraphResponse.class,
   BinaryAttachment.with("cat.png", getClass().getResourceAsStream("/cat.png")),
   Parameter.with("message", "Test cat"));